University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 Here you can see a whole raft of directories which contain the vital information for the computer's operating system.
-Among them should be the `/home` directory which is one level above your own home directory, and where the home directories for all users are located on a Linux system.
+Among them should be the `/shared` directory which is one level above your own home directory, and where the home directories for all users are located on our Linux system.
+Note that our system is a special case and most Linux systems have user home directories in `/home`, not `/shared`.

 Have a look inside your Project_0 directory from somewhere else.
 Tab auto-completion may help you a little.